Icon White

 During the recovery period, you should adhere to all instructions provided by your cataract surgeon.
 Allowing your eyes to fully heal is paramount during the recovery phase.
 It’s important to avoid getting water in your eyes.
 When showering, make a conscious effort to keep water out of your eyes by keeping them closed.

-Can I Exercise After Surgery?
+Can I Exercise After Cataract Surgery?

-Complications associated with cataract surgery may include:
+Complications associated with cataract surgery may include, but are not limited to, the following:

 • infection